seanmiddleditch/CPlusPlus/flat_containers.md

 Using only types with noexcept move/copy also bypasses the problems entirely.
 This is the author's primary usage experience, given the frequent use of the `-fno-exceptions` (or equivalent) compiler flag in the games industry, which may explain why the exception guarantees of the flat containers haven't been an actual concern for many of its users.

-The author's opinion is that the flat containers can only provide a basic exception guarantee at best; in the event of an exception, the container can be cleared to maintain its invariants.
+The author's opinion is that the flat containers can provide only a basic exception guarantee without problem, as that models existing practice.

 #### Delayed Insert/Sort